pavanshidole/delta-demo/README.md

 # delta-demo
 this is demo for create github repositories

+# Teacher

+Ravikiran sir tuc

+# Student

+Pavan Shidole